Mobile phones that can be hacked by SMS.

 |Kevin Elphinstone, Gernot Heiser, Ralf Huuck, Stefan M. Petters and Sergio Ruocco|

-3rd Embedded Security in Cars Conference (escar), Cologne, Germany, November, 2005
+3rd Embedded Security in Cars Conference (escar), Cologne, DE, November, 2005

 |Harvey Tuch, Gerwin Klein and Gernot Heiser|